[former] Whittington Congregational [later United Reformed Cburch] Chapel

-The first congregational chapel in Whittington was opened on the 8th September 1844, for a congregation formed four years previously.
+The first Congregational chapel in Whittington was built in 1844, for a congregation formed four years previously, whose members had met in a small cottage.
+The chapel was built at a cost of £280 and was opened on the 8th September 1844.
 In 1851 it was described as "small", but had seating for about 170 worshippers.
-On Census Sunday 30 March 1851 there were 30 worshippers at their morning service and 18 at their evening one. c.1897 it was decided to build a new chapel on a different site, "more suited to modern requirements & in a better position", but not far from the existing building, for which this is the drawing.
-The chapel opened in February 1898.
-By 2004 this chapel had been demolished & in its place there is a pair of cottages [Lavender Cottage & Chapel Cottage] which have the chapel foundation stones dated 1897 inserted into their front walls.
+On Census Sunday 30 March 1851 there were 30 worshippers at their morning service and 18 at their evening one.
+By 1897 it had been decided to build a new chapel on a different site, "more suited to modern requirements & in a better position", but not far from the existing building, for which this is the drawing.
+The cost of the new chapel was £580.
+The foundation stones of the new chapel were laid on the 9th September 1897 and the chapel opened on 17th February 1898.
+This chapel was demolished in 1990 & in its place there is a pair of cottages [Lavender Cottage & Chapel Cottage] which have the chapel foundation stones dated 1897 inserted into their front walls.